brownieboy/react-bootstrap-slider/README.md

 - [ReactJS](http://facebook.github.io/react/).
 Of course.
 - [jQuery](http://jquery.com/).
 I'll look at a non-jQuery version soon.
 It shouldn't be too hard
 - [Bootstrap 3](http://getbootstrap.com/), the JavaScript and the CSS
-- [Seiyria's Bootstrap Slider] (https://github.com/seiyria/bootstrap-slider), again the JavaScript and the CSS
+- [Seiyria's Bootstrap Slider](https://github.com/seiyria/bootstrap-slider), again the JavaScript and the CSS
 - react-native-bootstrap-slider.js and browserdetect-mixin.js from this repository